yigitaktan/XeQueryReplayer/ab-test/regression-comparator.md

 This layered output model allows engineers to move from high-level risk identification to low-level plan analysis without losing context, while keeping each result set focused, readable, and purpose-driven.

+### PERF Output (Execution Diagnostics)

+In addition to result sets, the script prints a **step-by-step performance table** to the Messages tab.

+This includes:
+- Step name
+- Execution time (ms)
+- Rows affected
+- Start and end timestamps

+This output is intended for:
+- Debugging script performance
+- Identifying expensive analysis phases
+- Verifying that large workloads are processed as expected

+PERF output does **not** affect analytical results and can be safely ignored for functional analysis.

 ## Result Set #1 – Regression Overview (Primary Analysis View)
 This is the main entry point for analysis.